adegard/Hourly-Gmail-Pinger/README.md

 ## ✨ Features

 - ⏰ Periodic email checking (default: every 60 minutes).
-- 🔕 Detects unread Gmail messages via the Atom feed.
+- 🔕 Detects unread Gmail messages via the Atom feed - no Gmail login to do
 - 🔔 Changes the extension icon if new mail is found.
 - 🛠️ Options page to customize the checking interval.
-- 🧘 Works silently in the background—no tab popups.

 ---